 Two hours lecture and four hours studio per week.
-This class is an introduction to concepts and techniques in the design and construction of jewelry and small objects using cutting, forming and soldering techniques.
-The focus of this course is on original design fine art jewelry in precious metals.
-(CSU) (Degree credit)
+This class is an introduction to the concepts and techniques in the design and construction of jewelry and small metal objects.
+Fabrication techniques will require the cutting, forming, and soldering techniques of sheet metals.
+The focus of this course is on original design in fine art jewelry in previous metals.
+(CSU) (Degree Credit) CSU GE

-ART 174BF Jewelry: Fabrication (3-3-3)
+ART 174BF Jewelry: Fabrication (3)